Skip to content

 "A door!"

-They carefully opened it.
+They opened it carefully.

-Behind it lay a secret kitchen.
+Behind it was a secret kitchen.

 Corn.
 Corn everywhere.